-GlobalSign now complies with the Google Certificate Transparency Policy.
-As such, ordering pages now include the CT notice as shown below:
+GlobalSign complies with the Google Certificate Transparency Policy.
+When you place an order for an SSL/TLS Certificate, the ordering page includes the CT notice shown below:

 Overview of Certificate Transparency

 What is Certificate Transparency?